 - The vaccine used in New Zealand and Samoa is extremely safe.

 - There has never been a death associated with the administration of this vaccine in New Zealand.

-Rarely a tragic event such as this one in Samoa occurs.
+Rarely a tragic event such as the one on 6 July in Samoa occurs.
 There are two main reasons why something like this might happen: